Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/quick-reference/notes-template/index.md

 Line Breaks
 -----------

-My basic recommendation for learning how line breaks work is to experiment and discover -- hit &lt;Enter&gt; once (i.e., insert one newline), then hit it twice (i.e., insert two newlines), see what happens.
-You'll soon learn to get what you want.
-"Markdown Toggle" is your friend.
+My basic recommendation for learning how line breaks work is to experiment and discover – hit &lt;Enter&gt; once (i.e., insert one newline), then hit it twice (i.e., insert two newlines), see what happens.
+You’ll soon learn to get what you want.
+“Markdown Toggle” is your friend.

 Here are some things to try out: